 It is true that India is our friend and "strategic partner," at least at the present time.
 History raises questions whether such friendship would continue through a conflict with Pakistan.
 And India's interest in an ICBM, which only makes sense as a weapon against the United States, raises questions whether the friendship is mutual.
 Moreover, nonproliferation policy is often directed against programs in friendly nations.
-Argentina, Brazil, Israel, Pakistan, South Africa, South Korea, Taiwan, and Ukraine are all friendly nations for which the United States has attempted to hinder WMD and missile programs without undermining broader relations.
+Argentina, Brazil, Israel, Pakistan, South Africa, South Korea, Taiwan, and Ukraine are all friendly nations for which the United States has attempted to hinder WMD and missile programs without undermining broader relationships of the control of the con tions.
 An exception for India is certain to be followed by more strident demands for exceptions elsewhere.
 Is the space-launch component of "friendship" worth a world filled with nations with nuclear-armed missiles?